pmeier/light-the-torch/README.md

 [supply chain attack](https://pytorch.org/blog/compromised-nightly-dependency/) that potentially extracted user information.
-The PyTorch team mitigated the attack as soon as it was detected by temporarily hosting all third party dependencies for the nightly releases on their own indices.
+The PyTorch team mitigated the attack as soon as it was detected by temporarily hosting all third party dependencies for the nightly Linux releases on their own indices.
 With that,
 `pip install torch --extra-index-url https://download.pytorch.org/whl/cpu` wouldn't pull anything from PyPI and thus avoiding malicious packages placed there.

 However, due to `light-the-torch`'s index patching, this mitigation would have been completely circumvented since only PyTorch distributions would have been installed from the PyTorch indices.
-Since version `0.7.0`, `light-the-torch` will only pull third-party dependencies for nightly PyTorch releases from PyPI in case they are specifically requested and pinned.
+Since version `0.7.0`, `light-the-torch` will only pull third-party dependencies for nightly Linux PyTorch releases from PyPI in case they are specifically requested and pinned.
 For example `ltt install --pytorch-channel=nightly torch` and `ltt install --pytorch-channel=nightly torch sympy` will install everything from the PyTorch indices.
 However, if you pin a third party dependency, e.g.